-British/American duo ‘A Different Thread’ deliver an intoxicating amalgamation of Beatlesque Folk Rock meets Gillian Welch Dark Country.
+British/American duo ‘A Different Thread’ deliver an intoxicating blend of Beatlesque Folk Rock meets Gillian Welch Dark Country.

-After winning first prize in a competition at Shrewsbury Folk Festival in 2017, the band made a UK splash this year performing on one of the festival’s main stages.
+After winning first prize in a competition at Shrewsbury Folk Festival in 2017, the band made a UK splash last year by performing on one of the main stages.
 On their recent US tour, they were featured on NPR’s: The State of Things with Frank Stasio (WUNC) and the Blue Plate Special (WDVX) in Knoxville TN.
-They are about to self-release their debut album 'On A Whim', produced by North Carolina Native: Jeff Crawford (Mandolin Orange, Mipso, Josh Moore, Skylar Gudasz).
+On Sept 13th 2018 they self-released their debut album 'On A Whim', produced by North Carolina Native: Jeff Crawford (Mandolin Orange, Mipso, Josh Moore, Skylar Gudasz).
 The record features session players from the North Carolina 'Triangle' area including Omar Ruiz-Lopez (Violet Bell) and Rusty Smith (Four Tops, The Temptations).

 Traveling and change are common themes in ‘On A Whim’, their songs tell tales of adventure, bitter-sweet romance and synchronicity with “Thought provoking, well-crafted lyrics” (Gordon Giltrap) and a “Strong and soulful voice” (FATEA magazine).
 “What is it I’m doing here?”, Jackson asks in the album’s title track, “It must be time to face my fears”.
 The song was written in New York City and he finished it upon returning home.
 It deals with taking a risk, leaving comforts behind and longing for change.
 In ‘Carolina Song’, Best writes: “Change can’t come too soon” when talking about her own home town of Durham, NC and the fight against racism, inequality, and gentrification.